1. Critical Incident

 Classics

-The Roman Society offers funding to schools to promote the teaching of Latin and Roman studies.
-Grants are for purchasing textbooks and resources, but they can also be used for study days - especially if they benefit large numbers of children throughout the year and can be repeated in successive years.
-Grants from £50 to £600.
-Three deadlines per year: 1 February, 1 June and 1 November.
+The Roman Society offers funding to promote the teaching of Latin and Roman studies.
+Grants are mainly for purchasing textbooks and resources, but they can also be used for study days - especially if they benefit large numbers of pupils throughout the year and can be repeated in future years.

-Society for the Promotion of Hellenic Studies usually offers grants to cover the costs of the development of new courses in Greek, teaching materials, Greek plays and Classics days or conferences.
-Grants usually range from £100 to £500.
-Two deadlines each year: 1 May and 1 October.
+Society for the Promotion of Hellenic Studies offers grants to cover the costs of developing new courses in Greek, teaching materials, Greek plays and Classics days or conferences.

 Charitable Organisations with an Education Focus